 If your first language is not English, you must demonstrate English language proficiency.
 If you can not currently demonstrate English language proficiency, you can apply for a preliminary offer of admission if you meet the other admission requirements for your faculty.

 Academic writing requirement (AWR)

-September is the most common entry point for undergraduate studies, but depending on your faculty or program you may have other options.
-See the application and document deadlines to determine the available entry points for your intended program.
+September is the most common entry point for undergraduate studies, but you may have other options depending on your faculty or program.
+See the application and document deadlines to determine available entry points for your intended program.

 Document requirements and deadlines

 You should review the application and documentation deadlines and make sure you have the required documents to apply for admission.